Kay F. Johnson

 3rd Grade Homeroom; Engineering Club Director

-Mrs. Slough attends Western Oklahoma State College where she is finishing her certification for Early Childhood Education.
+Mrs. Slough holds a Child Development Associate (CDA) credential and attends Western Oklahoma State College where she is finishing her degree in Early Childhood Education.
+Mrs. Slough helps coach volleyball, teaches engineering, and aids in classrooms at all elementary levels.
 She is married to Kevin Slough, Children’s Minister at First Baptist East, and is very involved with the children in this ministry.
 She and Kevin have two boys, Caleb and Caden, who both attend Lawton Academy.

 4th Grade Teacher; 4-H Leader; Master Speller Coordinator